 Over time, this has left them weakened and unable to resist the constant harassment and livestock raiding of their larger and more powerful Borana and Somali neighbours – despite the government arming sections of the Rendille with rifles.

 Their original grazing areas extended well beyond where they are at present.
 Security has become a major factor in reducing the boundaries of the area.
 Stock losses to armed raiders to the north and east of them compounded by a severe drought in the 1970s and another in the 1980s resulted in large sections of the Rendille population being deprived of their herds, their only means of subsistence.

 As a result, they have attracted the attention of a variety of NGOs, missionary societies and the government, but unfortunately, the distribution of aid depends on them abandoning their nomadic ways – there is no way to reach them otherwise.

 In fact, the Kenyan government and others have repeatedly encouraged these nomadic people to settle in order to ‘get an education’ – yet it would be environmentally devastating for all the Rendille to remain settled in one area, as overgrazing and the need for firewood have already turned the settlements into a wasteland.

-Nonetheless, under these various outside pressures, the Rendille are gradually abandoning their nomadic way of life in favour of permanent settlements, where many have become dependant on hand-outs from aid agencies.
+Nonetheless, under these various outside pressures, the Rendille are gradually abandoning their nomadic way of life in favour of permanent settlements.
+In the settlements, many have become dependent on hand-outs from aid agencies.
 This ignominious fate should be a tale of caution to all those who wish to help what they see as impoverished African tribes without, for a moment, considering the cultural and social effects of their efforts.